Mid-Pleistocene Transition: Background

-The Mid-Pleistocene Transition (MPT), also known as the Mid-Pleistocene Revolution (MPR), is a fundamental change in the behaviour of glacial cycles during the Quaternary glaciations.
-The transition happened approximately 1.25–0.7 million years ago, in the Pleistocene epoch.
-Before the MPT, the glacial cycles were dominated by a 41,000-year periodicity with low-amplitude, thin ice sheets and a linear relationship to the Milankovitch forcing from axial tilt.
+Before the MPT, the glacial cycles were dominated by a 41,000-year periodicity with low-amplitude, thin ice sheets, and a linear relationship to the Milankovitch forcing from axial tilt.
+Because of this, sheets were more dynamic during the Early Pleistocene.
 After the MPT there have been strongly asymmetric cycles with long-duration cooling of the climate and build-up of thick ice sheets, followed by a fast change from extreme glacial conditions to a warm interglacial.
+This led to less dynamic ice sheets.
+Interglacials before the MPT had lower levels of atmospheric carbon dioxide compared to interglacials after the MPT.
+One of the MPT's effects was causing ice sheets to become higher in altitude and less slippery compared to before.
+The MPT greatly increased the reservoirs of hydrocarbons locked up as permafrost methane or methane clathrate during glacial intervals.
+This led to larger methane releases during deglaciations.
 The cycle lengths have varied, with an average length of approximately 100,000 years.